-Louisville Assault Lawyer
+Louisville Assault Attorney

 Facing assault charges in Louisville can be daunting and stressful.
 Kentucky law categorizes assault into varying degrees, each with its own legal consequences.
 Typically, these charges depend on the severity of the injury inflicted and the intent behind it.
 At The Simon Law Office, we prioritize your understanding of the charges you're facing and our defense strategy.
 Our team provides a comprehensive assessment of your case to tailor a defense plan effectively.